baburerdem/Api-TRACE/README.md

 Files:
 	- {ExperimentVideoName}.mp4 : Experiment video, which is the input for the code.
-	- {ExperimentVideoName}_Shock.txt : Output .txt file includes shock event data, which is the input of Learning Curve Plotter (R code).
+	- {ExperimentVideoName}_Shock.txt : Output .txt file includes shock event data, the input of Learning Curve Plotter (R code).
 	- {ExperimentVideoName}_DotVideo.mp4 : Output .mp4 video is showing the tracked positions of the bees.

 Notes: